AHartmaier/pyLabFEA/README.md

 overview on the contents of the notebooks is available in the examples of this documentation.

-Jupyter notebooks are also available on [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)
+Jupyter notebooks are also available on Binder [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/AHartmaier/pyLabFEA.git/master)

 ## Documentation